Benjamintitus03/LightningDetector/README.md

   ---
   Step 2 — Scaffold the real BLE firmware project

-  Once your env works, you need a proper NCS project with:
+  Once  env works, you need a proper NCS project with:
   - Your custom GATT service (correct UUIDs, notify-only characteristic)
   - UART RX to receive data from the ESP32
   - Logic: receive byte on UART → write to characteristic → BLE notification fires to iPhone

-  I can write this for you — it's about 3 files (main.c, prj.conf, CMakeLists.txt).
-The GATT service macro in Zephyr is straightforward once you know the pattern.

   ---
   Step 3 — UART bridge between ESP32 and Nordic

   The ESP32 runs the lightning algorithm.
 When it detects a strike, it needs to tell the Nordic chip.
-The simplest protocol: ESP32 sends one byte over UART (0x01 detected, 0x00 clear) → Nordic receives it → writes to BLE characteristic → iPhone gets notified.

-  You'll need to coordinate with Beatriz on which ESP32 UART TX pin to use and the baud rate.
+The simplest protocol: ESP32 sends one byte over UART (0x01 detected, 0x00 clear) → Nordic receives it → writes to BLE characteristic → iPhone gets notified. coordinate with Beatriz on which ESP32 UART TX pin to use and the baud rate.

   ---
   Step 4 — Extend the protocol (later)